Diploma in Environment (30 credits)

 3 credits must be taken with the approval of the program adviser in an area outside the student's previous degree (e.g., those with those with a B.A. degree must take 3 credits in the natural sciences; those with a B.Sc. degree must take 3 credits in the social sciences).
 A list of Suggested Courses is available.

 9 credits must be taken in an area of focus chosen by the student with the approval of the program adviser.
 At least 6 credits must be taken at the 400-level or higher.
+All courses must be at the 200 level and above, and completed with a grade of C or better.

 To obtain the Diploma, students must: